 - CTN mentor: a leading researcher in the CTN node with whom the scholar will be associated and will meet with the scholar weekly in person.

-- UCSF mentor: a UCSF faculty member with some familiarity of the topics covered in the scholar’s pilot study with whom the scholar and CTN mentor will meet quarterly to identify the scholar’s potential needs and difficulties that have not been addressed either by the program or by the CTN mentor.
+- UCSF mentor: a UCSF faculty member with some familiarity of the topics covered in the scholar’s pilot study with whom the scholar and CTN mentor will meet as needed to identify the scholar’s potential needs and difficulties that have not been addressed either by the program or by the CTN mentor.

-Model Drug Abuse Treatment Research Programs
+Model Substance Use Disorder Treatment Research Programs

 Early career scholars can benefit from studying career paths of senior investigators who developed a successful independent research program.
 In this seminar, senior scientists discuss how they developed their current research programs.
 Topics include how the senior scientists identified a line of research, overcame obstacles to keep their research program moving forward, and solved methodological problems that arose over the course of their research.
 Seminar speakers will include nationally recognized experts whose area is relevant to the research interests of the scholars and the individuals who will serve as the scholar's primary mentor.